NAFLD (Fatty Liver)

 From Fatty Liver to Serious Disease

-NAFLD is also associated with an increased risk of type 2 diabetes, cardiovascular disease, and chronic kidney disease.
+NAFLD is also associated with an increased risk of type 2 diabetes and chronic kidney disease.

 A New Approach to Liver Health